AshKyd/briscycle/site/brisbane-city/neville-bonner-bridge/index.md

 openDate: "August 29th 2024"
 ---

-The Neville Bonner Bridge is an under-construction pedestrian-only bridge between the South Bank Cultural Forecourt and the Queens Wharf casino.
-The bridge is finished construction, and will open August 29th 2024 when the first stage of the Star Casino precinct is completed.
+The Neville Bonner Bridge is a pedestrian-only bridge between the South Bank Cultural Forecourt and the Queens Wharf casino.
+The bridge opened August 29th 2024 alongside the first stage of the Star Casino precinct.

 **You can't ride on it, and it doesn't really go anywhere.
 If you're heading to Queen's Wharf you can only do it on foot.**